whoami0/window-js/README.md

 # window-js
-show a modal window in background
+modal window in background for BeEF